Beloin/SwarmEngine/README.md

 ## Multiple Organism Attraction Example

-Here we calculate the Centroid of all the points in order to keep track to where to go.
+If the attraction threshold is surpassed, we calculate the Centroid of all the points.
+So we can keep track to where to go.

 <img src="resources/multiple-unit-example2.gif" alt="Multiple Organism Attraction">